A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations

 \subsection{Related Work}

 Most multi-objective bayesian optimization approaches aim at approximating the whole Pareto front.
 Predictive Entropy Search (PESMO) by \citet{hernandez2016predictive} is based on reducing the posterior entropy of the Pareto front.
-More specifically, the point with the most expected reduction in the entropy is selected as the next candidate point.
-SMSego by \citet{ponweiser2008multiobjective} is based on making an optimistic estimate of the function using the posterior distribution similar to the UCB algorithm, and using it to compute the hypervolume improvement.
-The estimates are $\epsilon$-corrected to account for predictions beyond the true objective.
-Pareto Active Learning (PAL)~\citep{zuluaga2013active} and $\varepsilon$-PAL\citep{zuluaga2016varepsilon} are similar to SMSego with theoretical guarantees. \cite{campigotto2014active} introduce another active learning approach that approximates the surface of the Pareto front.
-Expected hypervolume improvement (EHI)~\citep{emmerich2008computation} and Sequential uncertainty reduction (SUR)~\citep{picheny2015multiobjective} are two similar approaches that choose the next candidate point that maximizes the expected hypervolume.
+SMSego by \citet{ponweiser2008multiobjective} uses an optimistic estimate of the function in an UCB fashion, and chooses the point with the maximum hypervolume improvement.
+Pareto Active Learning (PAL) \citep{zuluaga2013active} and $\varepsilon$-PAL \citep{zuluaga2016varepsilon} are similar to SMSego, and with theoretical guarantees. \cite{campigotto2014active} introduce another active learning approach that approximates the surface of the Pareto front.
+Expected hypervolume improvement (EHI) \citep{emmerich2008computation} and Sequential uncertainty reduction (SUR) \citep{picheny2015multiobjective} are two similar approaches based on maximizing the expected hypervolume.
 Computing the expected hypervolume is an expensive process that renders EHI and SUR computationally intractable in practice when there are several objectives.